mozaalismaili/docfusion-codestacker-2026/README.md

 ## My Journey With This Challenge

 When I first read the problem statement, my immediate reaction was excitement mixed with a healthy amount of uncertainty.
-I am a final-semester student who has worked with Python and ML models before, but building a full end-to-end document intelligence pipeline from scratch — with real messy data, OCR noise, and a strict autograder harness — was a different challenge entirely.

 This README is not just documentation.
 It is an honest account of how I thought through this problem, what failed, what worked, and what I would do differently.